Throwing a Holiday Party? Don’t Forget These 4 Things!

 Around the Room

 Now that you’ve set the table let’s take a look at the room.
-Kiran Pinto, Managing Partner of The Ivy Room, Lettuce Parties and Special Events, Gem Catering and Events, Naoki Sushi, ASAP Poke and Stratford on the Park, and the Interior Design team gives us their top tips for setting the mood for your party, from lighting and scents to entertainment for your guests.
+Kiran Pinto, Managing Partner of The Ivy Room, Lettuce Parties and Special Events, Gem Catering and Events and the Interior Design team gives us their top tips for setting the mood for your party, from lighting and scents to entertainment for your guests.

 Say it with us: no harsh lighting.
 Everyone looks, and more importantly, feels better and more comfortable in a room with proper lighting.
 Experiment with different floor and table lamps, trying different combinations until you find your light.
 Avoid harsh halogen and LED lights by replacing with warm tone bulbs, like antique or Edison bulbs which are quite cost efficient (like this pack of six from Amazon).